Geo-CEG/docker-geoserver/README.md

-I am including GeoWebCache here, I have tried several ways to deploy it to a separate container and just can't see there is any benefit to doing it that way.
-They are tightly integrated.
+I am including GeoWebCache here, I have tried several ways to deploy it to a separate container and just can't see there is any benefit for me in doing it that way.
+They are tightly integrated, it's just easier this way.
+I might do it differently on a production server.

-2019-Dec-04
+2021-Jun-02

 Define the version numbers in the Makefile.

-* Latest version of GeoServer is 2.16.1
+* Latest version of GeoServer is 2.19.1
-* Latest version of GeoWebCache is 1.16.1
+* Latest version of GeoWebCache is 1.19.1
-* Tomcat is 9.0.26
+* Tomcat is 9.0.46

 For complete information on GeoServer, see http://www.geoserver.org/